zjunlp/DeepKE/example/llm/InstructKGC/README.md

 1. We use the [moss-moon-003-sft](https://huggingface.co/fnlp/moss-moon-003-sft) model for Moss.
 2. The `prompt_template_name` has been modified based on the alpaca template.
 Please refer to `templates/moss.json` for more details.
 Therefore, you need to set `--prompt_template_name 'moss'`.
 3. Due to memory limitations on the `RTX3090`, we use the `qlora` technique for 4-bit quantization.
 However, you can try 8-bit quantization or non-quantization strategies on `V100` or `A100` GPUs.
+4. `max_memory_MB` (default 80000) specifies the GPU memory size.
+You need to specify it according to your own GPU capacity.
-4. We have successfully run the Moss-LoRA fine-tuning code on an `RTX3090` GPU.
+5. We have successfully run the Moss-LoRA fine-tuning code on an `RTX3090` GPU.

 The corresponding script can be found at `scripts/fine_moss.bash`.